evsamsonov/trengin/README.md

 ## How to implement Broker

-Broker is defined by the following interface
+`Broker` is defined by the following interface.

 ```go
 type Broker interface {